ox-it/ox-digital-signage/README.md

 ## Frequently Asked Questions
 We are happy answer any questions to the best of our knowledge.

 #### What is the point of this plugin?

-We were looking for an easy to set-up and maintain digital signage (http://en.wikipedia.org/wiki/Digital_signage) solution to be connected to a CMS (content managenment system).
+We were looking for an easy to set-up and maintain digital signage (http://en.wikipedia.org/wiki/Digital_signage) solution to be connected to a CMS (content management system).

 #### How do I change the output template
 Simply copy the posts_loop_template.php to your theme directory and make changes as necessary.
 You can even rename it - but make sure to indicate that in the shortcode using the `template='template_name.php'`.
 You can even use multiple layouts for each shortcode if you like.